So, you are on the fence when it comes to calling expired listings.

 What you might also already know is that when you call expired listings, you are actually making cold calls.

-Let’s take a look at the definition of cold calling which I discussed already in this article of mine:
+Let’s take a look at the definition of cold calling which I discussed already in this article:

 “It means calling a potential customer who had no prior interaction with you or shown no interest in a product or service you offer.”